iamarijit/TWIPY/README.md

 # TWIPY
-Extract most popular hashtags using tweepy
+Extract most popular hashtags of any given country using tweepy